robotsorcerer/robotsorcerer.github.io/_includes/cv.md

-I am an Electrical Engineering Ph.D. student currently focused on biomedical robots and applied control systems.
+I am an Electrical Engineering Ph.D. candidate currently focused on biomedical robots and applied control systems.

 I am a part of the SeRViCE lab at UT Dallas, where I am being advised by Dr. [Nick Gans](www.utdallas.edu/~ngans).
 I spent the summer and fall semesters of 2017 partly in Dr. [Tyler Summer's](http://me.utdallas.edu/people/summers.html) [control, optimization, and networks lab](http://www.utdallas.edu/~tyler.summers/), where I worked on game theoretic approaches to reinforcement learning problems.